 To start setting up Inbound Filters click on "Filtering" under the Crash Reporting option in the left navigation sidebar in Raygun.

-The "Create a filter" section allows you to specify new filters you want to add for this application.
-"Active filters" shows you which filters you have available and which filters are currently active.
+The "Create an inbound filter" section allows you to specify new inbound filters you want to add for this application.
+"Active inbound filters" shows you which inbound filters you have available and which inbound filters are currently active.

-When creating a new filter you can choose between several different filter types:
+When creating a new inbound filter you can choose between several different filter types:

-Note: Wildcards (*) are supported for all filter types.
-New filters are NOT applied to currently stored exceptions, only to incoming exceptions after the filters are created/activated.
+Note: Wildcards (*) are supported for all inbound filter types.
+New inbound filters are NOT applied to currently stored exceptions, only to incoming exceptions after the inbound filters are created/activated.

-To create an IP Address filter enter in the IP Address of the resource you want to filter out.
+To create an IP Address inbound filter, enter in the IP Address of the resource you want to filter out.

 Wildcard example: 192.168.0.* will match any address with the first three segments

-To create a Machine Name filter enter in the machine name of the resource(s) that you want to prevent exceptions being tracked for.
+To create a Machine Name inbound filter, enter in the machine name of the resource(s) that you want to prevent exceptions being tracked for.

 Wildcard example: *PC will match any machine name ending with PC